trytouca/trytouca/docs/sdk/cpp/installing.md

 FetchContent_MakeAvailable(touca)
 ```

+### Building Extra Components

-The above CMake code pulls the latest stable code of the Touca client library
+The above code pulls the latest stable release of the Touca SDK for C++ and
-and generates a `touca_client` CMake target that you can link to.
+generates a `touca_client` CMake target that you can link to.

-### Enabling HTTPS

-The SDK has an optional dependency on OpenSSL for communicating with the Touca
-server over HTTPS.
-In most platforms, this library is automatically discovered
-and used by the build recipe.
-If OpenSSL is not installed in the default
-location, we may need to provide its root directory as a hint to the library’s
-build recipe.
-Here is a typical way to do so on macOS when OpenSSL is installed
-through `homebrew`.
+We can use the slightly more verbose `FetchContent_GetProperties` pattern to
+customize the set of build targets, to include building Touca command-line
+application and example projects or to exclude building the test framework:

 ```text
 FetchContent_Declare(